 There are so many upsides to hydroponics and aquaponics that we could write a full post on it.
 However, the below represent those benefits we believe are most crucial to answering the question can hydroponics feed the world.

-Up first is the ability for hydroponics to work ANYWHERE.
+Up first is the ability of hydroponics to work ANYWHERE.
 What we’re trying to do with hydroponics is mimic the outside environment but in a way that every part of the system is optimised – from providing the right amount and type of light right through to making sure that plants have the correct level of nutrients for growth.

 In this post by Oxfam, they class ‘Production failure’ of crops as the leading reason for famine in Somalia.
 One of the biggest causes of plants failing is due to a lack of water caused by localised drought.

-Within traditional farming, not all the water used to water crops is actually used by them.
+Within traditional farming, not all the water used to water crops is used by them.
 In dry regions, a lot of water quite literally falls through the cracks in the soil and goes to waste.

-Within a hydroponic system however, water is constantly being recycled and there’s very little water waste meaning that plants can continuously grow even when water is scarce.
+Within a hydroponic system, however, water is constantly being recycled and there’s very little water waste meaning that plants can continuously grow even when water is scarce.